 Offering or seeking help is the best way to reduce the risk of someone self-injuring.

 For patients, learning healthy coping skills, forming social connections and talking about negative influences can help on the road to recovery and reduce the impulse to self-harm.

 Signs and symptoms of self-harming disorder and behavior include:

-Diagnosing self-harming behavior is based on a physical and psychological evaluation.
+Diagnosing self-harming disorder is based on a physical and psychological evaluation.

 Your doctor will generally begin with an evaluation for suicidal tendencies and by treating any physical injuries.
 Next, your doctor may ask questions about your health history, including how you feel when you self-harm, how long you’ve been self-harming and what types of injuries you’ve inflicted.
 If the doctor suspects underlying mental health conditions or a risk for suicide, additional assessments may be needed to build the most effective treatment plan.